zeixcom/ui-element/docs-src/pages/api/functions/pass.md

 ## Since

-0.13.3
+0.15.0

 ## Throws

+When the target element is not a valid custom element

+## Throws

+When the target element is not a valid El Truco component

+## Throws

-When the provided reactives are not an object or the target is not a Le Truc component
+When the provided reactives is not a record of signals, reactive property names or functions

 ## Throws